practicaldsc/study/problems/disc12/sp22-final-q12.md

 # BEGIN PROB

-After fitting our `BillyClassifier` from the previous question, we use it to make predictions on an unseen test set.
+After fitting a `BillyClassifier` on our training set, we use it to make predictions on an unseen test set.
 Our results are summarized in the following confusion matrix.

 <center><img src='../assets/images/old-from-80/sp22-final/confusion-2.png' width=50%></center>